 Rabbi Lau-Lavie: And one Purim in the late ’90s, I was emcee of some kind of an Esther scroll event, and I had one vodka too many, and Hadassah Gross emerged out of my head like Athena, with a full — that was her name, Hadassah Gross.
 I knew she was Hungarian, I knew she was a widow, and she was a Kabbalah teacher.

 Ms. Tippett: Was she a rabbi’s wife, also?

 Ms. Tippett: OK.
 You said you weren’t going to be a rabbi, but you could be a rabbi’s wife.

 Rabbi Lau-Lavie: Exactly.
 She was, in fact, the widow of a rabbi.
 And again, this is — at the time, this was just fun drag.
-I was in New York, I was hanging out with the Radical Faeries and other interesting queer spiritual groups where drag was sort of OK in many ways of fluidity, in between spirituality and joking and ritual and shows.
-And that in-between — it’s not serious, it’s not play, it’s not drag, it’s not not — lighting candles became a very sacred place.
+I was in New York.
+I was hanging out with the Radical Faeries and other interesting queer spiritual groups where drag was sort of OK in many ways of fluidity, in between spirituality and joking and ritual and shows.
+And that in-between — it’s not serious; it’s not play; it’s not drag; it’s not not — it’s where lighting candles became a very sacred place.
 She served an important role in my own coming to terms with being out.
 She had an important role with my father’s dealing with me coming out.

 Ms. Tippett: How was that?

 Rabbi Lau-Lavie: Well, at some point there was an Israeli newspaper that did a big piece on Hadassah and interviewed my father, who said — they asked him, “What do you think about Hadassah?”
 And he said, “She has great legs.”

 Ms. Tippett: [laughs] Had you ever had a conversation with your father about this?

 Rabbi Lau-Lavie: A little bit, and it was something about the humor that allowed him to laugh with me at this phenomenon.